 Other than that handful of things Dead Heat is a washout.

 Williams and Piscopo don’t click onscreen.
 Williams is a very mundane lead, even after he turns into a zombie.
 I think he becomes a bit too deadpan with his role throughout most of the movie.
 He does get to unleash and get a bit more energetic at the end, but by then I was already long gone.

 Piscopo spouts out obnoxious, unfunny jokes and doesn’t offer much comedy with his part.
 This might be Piscopo’s most popular movie, but I don’t think he’s funny in this at all.
 His role in Johnny Dangerously eclipses this easily in my eyes.

 The supporting cast (not counting McGavin) are either completely forgettable, like the leading ladies (who I don’t even remember their names) to just being wasted.
 Vincent Price might show up and that sounds like a fun casting coup, but he only arrives at the tail-end and is underutilized.

 The story itself is nothing special and it’s not anything to get engaged by.
 That was probably a good thing – keep things relatively simple and focus more on the nuttiness of having living corpses robbing banks.
 Who cares how or why it’s happening, let’s just watch these 80’s cops have to try to stop them.
 But the majority of scenes with the guys unraveling the mystery and encountering their undead adversaries aren’t very exciting or memorable – other than that Chinese restaurant scene.

-Instead of it being a type of B-movie I would end up revisiting many times over to enjoy, it’s one where nearly thirty years later I finally got around to re-watching again and quickly remembered why I thought watching it once was enough for me.
+Instead of it being a type of B-movie I would end up revisiting many times over to enjoy, it’s one where I watched nearly thirty years ago.
+After re-watching again and I quickly remembered why I thought watching it once was enough for me.